What’s photography without Instagram?

 Photography used to be a means to capture memories and mark the passage of time.
 Now, it is more commonly used for aesthetic purposes.
 Why do you think this change has come about?

 Everyone now has access to a camera.
 With social media, anyone can be their own publisher and publish their photos for the world to see.
 This, in many ways, is a good thing.

 Everyone can tell their story.
 Everyone can be the artist of their own life.

-How does Instagram and other social media platforms contribute to this on-going conversation with photography?
+How do Instagram and other social media platforms contribute to this ongoing conversation about photography?

 Instead, what is the story behind the photo?
 What is the context and why is it important?

 In your opinion, what is the most misunderstood aspect of this craft?